 Treatments are available, but there isn't a cure for fibromuscular dysplasia.

-If the arteries leading to your kidneys (renal arteries) are affected, you may have:
+If the arteries to the kidneys are affected, common signs and symptoms include:

 - High blood pressure